 Elsa Godtfredsen

-Research Interests
+Research Summary

 I conduct my field work to explore these questions at Rocky Mountain Biological Laboratory (RMBL) in Gothic, Colorado.

-Past Research Experiences
+Past Research

 At Colorado College, I conducted an undergraduate thesis analyzing how floral color can indicate higher UV resistance in a montane herb Ipomopsis aggregata.